pluralsight/guides/draft/other/playing-with-rspec-from-irb/article.md

-This is a quick guide showing you necessary steps you should take to make `rspec` on `irb`
+This is a quick guide showing you necessary steps you should take to make `rspec` work on `irb`

 Lets start by loading rspec core and expectations